LEGAL EDUCATION

 Manifestation of the problem

-According to data from the Unified State Electronic Database on Education, there are 168 higher education institutions and separate structural subdivisions preparing bachelors in the speciality 081 Law, with 121 institutions offering master's programs.
-Additionally, 26 educational institutions train bachelors in International Law, while 17 institutions provide master's training in this field.
-Furthermore, 112 institutions of professional pre-higher education train professional junior bachelors in the speciality 081 Law.
+According to open data from the Unified State Electronic Database on Education, there are 165 higher education institutions and standalone structural units that offer training in Law.
+26 educational institutions train bachelors in International Law.
+112 institutions of professional pre-higher education train professional junior bachelors in the specialty Law.

 How to solve it?